 How to Secure Empty Trash on Mac with Terminal

-There is another way to secure empty trash on Mac, that is emptying Trash with Terminal.
+There is another way to secure empty trash on Mac, which is emptying Trash with Terminal.
 This method is not difficult but a little complicated for some users.
 So if you are sure you really want to try this method, you can follow the steps below.

 - Open Terminal in Finder > Applications > Utilities.